-A Chapter 7 bankruptcy, often called a straight liquidation bankruptcy, gives you the opportunity to discharge, or be relieved of liability for, all or almost all of the debts you owe on the date you file your bankruptcy.
+A Chapter 7 bankruptcy, often called a straight liquidation bankruptcy, is the most common type of bankruptcy.
+It gives you the opportunity to discharge, or be relieved of liability for, all or almost all of the debts you owe on the date you file your bankruptcy.
 You do not have to make any future payments on those debts that are discharged, and your creditors are stopped from attempting to collect those debts.
 There are some debts that cannot be discharged, such as criminal fines and alimony or child support.
-Other debts, such as taxes, student loans and debts incurred as a result of your fraud, may not be dischargeable (depending on the circumstances).
+Other debts, such as taxes, student loans and debts incurred as a result of fraud by you, may not be dischargeable (depending on the circumstances).
 Personal income taxes are dischargeable if you have filed a tax return and certain time periods have passed.
 The rules for discharging taxes are complicated; if you have tax liabilities you should consult with an attorney prior to filing bankruptcy.
-You can only file a Chapter 7 bankruptcy once every eight years.
+You may receive a discharge in a Chapter 7 bankruptcy once every eight years.

-When you file your bankruptcy, all of your property and income that you have on the date you file becomes part of your “bankruptcy estate” and subject to the claims of your creditors.
+On the date you file your bankruptcy, all of your property, as well as any income you have earned but not yet received, becomes part of your “bankruptcy estate” and subject to the claims of your creditors.
 Other property, such as the right to an inheritance or proceeds from a divorce decree or divorce settlement acquired within 180 days after the date you file, may also be included in your bankruptcy.
 Under certain circumstances, your right to tax refunds for prior years or the current year may also be included in the estate, even though you have not yet received the refunds.

 After you file your bankruptcy, but no later than 45 days after the date of your meeting of creditors, you must complete a second counseling course to be eligible for a discharge.
 This course is on personal financial management.
 It can be completed on the Internet or by telephone.
 Depending on your financial situation, you may have to pay a fee.
 If you do not timely complete this course and file the certificate of completion with the court, the court can close your case without discharging your debts.